rob333/flutter_mediator_simple/README.md

     <a href="https://github.com/rob333/flutter_mediator_simple/actions"><img src="https://github.com/rob333/flutter_mediator_simple/workflows/Build/badge.svg" alt="Build Status"></a>
     </td>
     <td>
-    A rework of the Flutter Mediator, simple, efficient and easy to use.
+    A rework of the Flutter Mediator.
+It's simple, efficient and easy to use.
     </td>
   </tr>
 </table>

 <br>

-Flutter Mediator Simple is a state management package for flutter.
-Simple, efficient and easy to use.
+Flutter Mediator Simple is a state management package for Flutter.
+It's simple, efficient and easy to use.

 <table border="0" align="center">
   <tr>